mattldawson/dts/docs/integration/local_user.md

 https://example.com/dts/localuser/0000-0002-1825-0097
 ```

-This produces a responѕe with a `200` status code with the body
+This produces a responѕe with a `200 OK` status code with the body

 ```
 {